Get the most recent information on South Australia's response to the Coronavirus pandemic.

-It is important to seek early help from health professionals when you think a child's mental health is at risk.
-Mental health issues can affect your child's education and learning.
+It’s important to get help early if you think your child's mental health is at risk.
+Mental health issues can affect a child's education and learning.
 There are health professionals that can help.

-- talk to your child to try to find out what is going on
+- talk to your child to try to find out what’s going on

 To get help and advice you can:

-- talk to a health professional such as your doctor, a psychologist, psychiatrist, social worker or other mental health professional
+- talk to a doctor, a psychologist, psychiatrist, social worker or other mental health professional

 Child and Adolescent Mental Health Service (CAMHS)

-For more information contact the Child & Adolescent Mental Health Service
+To find out more contact the Child and Adolescent Mental Health Service

 - Parent Helpline SA phone 1300 364 100 for parents of children from birth to 12 in South Australia